40 Amazing Date Night Ideas for People Over 40

-If you’re of the over-40 set, it’s a good bet you’ve probably already exhausted your backlog of date night ideas.
-But you needn’t get discouraged.
+If you've been dating a while, it's a good bet you've probably already exhausted your backlog of date night ideas.
+Coffee bar?
+Check.
+State fair?
+You've been to every one in a three-state radius.
+Wine bar?
+No thanks.
+But you needn't get discouraged.
 Remember: Going on dates should be fresh and exciting, not cookie-cutter and trite.
 (Yeah, that means dinner-and-a-movie is on the outs.)

 So, to help you break the mold, we've come up with 40 unique date night ideas that are sure to blow (both) your socks off.
 Whether you're venturing out on a first date, or want to treat your long-time partner to an absolutely unforgettable night out, you're sure to find an activity that will ignite an irrepressible spark in your relationship.

 If you're looking for a way to bond, sign up for cooking lessons, and learn how to make your favorite dishes for each other for future date nights.
 "I usually suggest a cooking class because it's hands on," says Sunny Rogers, a clinical sexologist and certified sex coach.
 "It's a safe place and offers a shared experience that allows for lots of topics to discuss.
 It's also usually a short time period, so the dater can decide if they wish to extend the date or make plans for a second date.
 With something like a pasta making class, you could suggest a second date at an Italian restaurant known for their fresh pasta."